-TIHL owns approximately 50.1 per cent. of the Company's issued share capital, and Envesta Investments Ltd, a company organised and existing under the laws of Cyprus (EIL), owns approximately 14.7 per cent. of the Company's issued share capital.
-As such, TIHL and EIL are able to exercise significant control over the Group, such as in electing members of the Board of Directors, approving significant capital increases, transactions and dividends, if any, and limiting or waiving pre-emption rights of the Company's shareholders.
+Following the Contribution and the Offering, TIHL will own approximately 50.1 per cent. of the Company's issued share capital, assuming the Over-Allotment Option is exercised in full, and EIL will own approximately 14.7 per cent. of the Company's issued share capital.
+As such, TIHL and EIL will continue to be able to exercise significant control over the Group, such as in electing members of the Board of Directors, approving significant capital increases, transactions and dividends, if any, and limiting or waiving pre-emption rights of the Company's shareholders.
 TIHL and EIL are parties to an agreement which, inter alia, provides for the appointment and removal of directors by each of them to the boards of the Company and its Russian subsidiaries (other than BTS), for certain reserved matters in which they are to act in concert and imposes certain limitations on their ability to dispose of their respective interests in the Company and to acquire Ordinary Shares in the market other than pro rata to their holdings.
-See "Principal Shareholders".
+See "Principal Shareholders and the Selling Shareholder".
 There are no agreements in place between the Company and its significant shareholders to ensure that the latter will not abuse their control of the Company.
 In addition, some of the controlling beneficial shareholders of TIHL and EIL have investments in businesses which currently compete, or may in the future compete, with the Group.
-Furthermore, TIHL has retained an indirect 40 per cent. share of BTS outside of its interest in the Group.
+Furthermore, TIHL will retain an indirect 40 per cent. share of BTS outside of its interest in the Group.
 The controlling beneficial shareholders of TIHL and EIL may therefore pursue interests that are inconsistent with, and may even be adverse to, those of other shareholders, any of which could have a material adverse effect on the Group's business, results of operations, financial condition or prospects and the trading price of the GDRs.
-For information regarding the controlling beneficial shareholders, see "Principal Shareholders".
+For information regarding the controlling beneficial shareholders, see "Principal Shareholders and the Selling Shareholder".